texstudio-org/texstudio/utilities/manual/source/editing.md

     command is placed.
 -   Remodel the table after a template,see [below](#using-table-templates).

 TeXstudio also allows block cursors.
-Press `Ctrl+Alt` and drag the cursor with the mouse.
+Press `Ctrl+Shift` and drag the cursor with the mouse.
 The [block cursor](#block-cursor) works like a set of normal cursors.
 You can copy and paste text as usual.
 Also you can type in new text, which will be added in every row.